osygroup/Nxtgenhub_Challenge/README.md

    The default admin username is 'admin' and the password is 'admin'.
 Change the password upon logging in.

 8. **Get PromQL queries for Latency, Traffic, Errors, and Saturation:**
-   - Get the list of queries that exposes the metrics on the web server via a browser using https://helloworld.logeesti.co/metrics.
+   Get the list of queries that exposes the metrics on the web server via a browser using https://helloworld.logeesti.co/metrics.

    The queries can be used on the Prometheus UI to work on the golden signals and calculate them in Prometheus.

+   Grafana dashboards can also be set up to help display the important metrics.

 ### 7. Alerting